securityfirst/tent-content/contents_en/communications/radios-and-satellite-phones/beginner/radio-procedures.md

 *   Speak clearly with normal rhythm and moderate volume.

-*   Hold the microphone 5 cm from your mouth.
+*   Hold the microphone 5cm from your mouth.

 ## Never: